Four attributes consistently separate boutique hotels from both chain properties and residential short-term rentals.

 Personalized service.
-Staff know guests by name, accommodate special requests, and provide tailored recommendations.
-The service model falls between the informal warmth of a B&B and the polished efficiency of a luxury chain hotel.
+The service model sits between the informal warmth of a B&B and the polished efficiency of a five-star chain hotel: attentive and knowledgeable, but not scripted.
+Staff local expertise, tailored recommendations, and genuine engagement define the guest experience.

 | Feature | Boutique Hotel | Bed and Breakfast | Vacation Rental | Serviced Apartment |